ybtq/libSerialKey/Readme.md

 # libSerialKey

-一个简单的序列号库，里面有少许的反破解机制。
+A simple serial number library.
+I recommend using static library if you want to use it in you client program, because the shared library is easy to crack.

-## 编译
+## Build

-### windows平台
+### windows
-建议使用src目录下的vs工程文件进行编译。
-libSerialKey.vcxproj: 用于编译静态库
-libSerialKey_dll.vcxproj: 用于编译动态库
+* libSerialKey.vcxproj: build static library
+* libSerialKey_dll.vcxproj: build shared library

-### Linux平台
+### Linux

-Makefile编译
+build with Makefile